cruskit/vagrant-ghost/README.md

 # Configure

-You will need to configure some environment variables to customize your blog.
+You will need to configure some environment variables to customize the creation process.
 These are:

 * `DO_AUTH_TOKEN` : the Authorisation Token to use with Digital Ocean.